 Members of the group

-- Researchers: Michaela Kraus (head), Pavel Koubský, Jiří Kubát, Petr Škoda, Brankica Kubátová, Péter Németh, and Olga Maryeva
+- Researchers: Michaela Kraus (head), Pavel Koubský, Jiří Kubát, Petr Škoda, Brankica Kubátová, Péter Németh, Olga Maryeva, Joris Vos

 - Postdocs: Tiina Liimets, and Julieta Sánchez Arias